 Of course the main influence for the magazine is the genre and the artists themselves, but there is one Japanese publication that caught our interest just a little more than others: “ROCK AND READ” magazine.
 Unlike other publications like “SHOXX” and “Cure”, this magazine focuses on artists and individual musicians in a more detailed way, asking about more than just the current events going on in their world and combining these interviews with stunning private photoshoots.

-Inspired by the style of this magazine, Arlequin Magazine aims to provide the same style of work, while also trying to bridge the gap between Japanese artists and their overseas fans by providing their work in English and Dutch.
+Inspired by the style of this magazine, Arlequin Magazine aims to provide the same style of work, while also trying to bridge the gap between Japanese artists and their overseas fans by providing their work in English, Dutch and Spanish.

 For our magazine and photography we provide: